Full Circle: Increase end-user experience & self service with Zendesk Guide

 This dashboard was built to empower you to figure out what content your customers are looking for and the efficacy of what you already have.

-If you are looking for inspiration for your Help center, report on One-touch tickets to see which tickets are resolved with one reply.
-Use this Insights recipe to create your own report.
+If you are looking for inspiration for your help center, report on One-touch tickets to see which tickets are resolved with one reply.

 A community is a great way to empower your customers to collaborate with each other and with you.
 It offers a space to ask questions, and provide feedback, ultimately helping customers help themselves.
 The Community dashboard provides statistics around your community: how many questions have been posted, total views, votes, how many conversations are being followed, and how many answers have been posted.

-There also a lot of reporting that can be done with some custom reports that can be set up by you and your team.
-Follow these link to Insight Recipes for some great ideas on other reports.
+There's also a lot of reporting that can be done with some custom reports that can be set up by you and your team.
+Follow these link to Explore Recipes for some great ideas on other reports.